BitcoinAus/KYC/README.md

 ## Contracts
 There are two smart contracts.
 1. The repository ERC70 contract which stores data in Key Value pairs.
+The contract to holds clients KYC attestations will adhere to ERC780.
+We are using the ConsenSys uPort contract `0xc9ed21ffcc88a5072454c43bdfdbbe3430888b19` deployed on Rinkeby.
 2. The KYC proxy that implements business logic functions, such as "points value"

 ## Claim types